 Wondering what’s involved in applying to City Year?
 Here are some things you can expect as you go through our application process.

-Apply directly to a location (you can name up to three alternative locations), apply to a region (to be considered for any location in that region) or apply to serve where most needed (if you’re willing to be placed in any location).Explore our locations
+Apply directly to a location (you can name up to three alternative locations), or apply to serve where most needed (if you’re willing to be placed in any location).Explore our locations

 Fill out the online application; it takes about 45 minutes to complete.
 The application includes four short answer questions that help us better understand your interest in City Year, relevant experiences and one professional reference.Start your application

 We are now accepting applications for full-time service in the 2022-2023 school year.

 October 22 deadline